 • Team player

-Weaknesses: Don’t say “I have no weaknesses.”
-That sounds fake.
-Just explain your few weaknesses and promises to improve it.
+Weaknesses: Do not say “I have no weaknesses.”
+That sounds fake in the HR interview.
+Just explain your weaknesses and promise to improve them.

-HR wants to know if you are serious.
+The HR person at the company wants to know if you are serious about the job.

-Instead say: “I want to work in this company because it has good growth opportunities and I believe my skills match this role.”
+Instead say: “I want to work in this company because it has growth opportunities.
+I believe my skills match this role at the company.”

-Also, try to learn a little about the company before the interview.
+Also try to learn a little about the company before the HR interview.

 7. Improve Your Communication Skills

-You don’t need perfect English.
-You just need clear and simple communication.
+You do not need English.
+You just need simple communication in the HR interview.

 Tips: